How to use Gorgias rules to prioritize VIP customers using customer tags: 2026 guide

 Go beyond basic rules for smarter VIP support

-When you start feeling those growing pains, it’s time to look at something smarter.
-An AI tool like eesel AI is the natural next step.
-It enhances Gorgias without replacing it, giving you a safe and flexible way to provide amazing service to your most important customers.
+As your brand continues to grow, look at ways to further optimize these workflows.
+An AI tool like eesel AI is a natural complementary step.
+It enhances your Gorgias setup without replacing it, providing a safe and flexible way to provide exceptional service to your most important customers.

 Ready to see how you can give your Gorgias setup a serious boost?
 Try eesel AI for free or book a demo to see how the simulation engine works on your own tickets.